cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/reconstruct.rst

 .. option:: -n

     Don't make any changes.
-This gives equivalent behaviour to :cyrusman:`chk_cyrus(8)` where problems are reported, but not fixed.
+Problems are reported, but not fixed.

 .. option:: -G